hnryjms/hnryjms.github.io/_posts/2014-04-09-authentication.md

 layout: post
 title:  "Using Passport.js and Mongoose for Local User Authentication"
 date:   2014-04-09
+summary: "Building an authentication system in Node.js can be challenging, especially for integrating OAuth2.0 and authenticated API-based endpoints.
+In this guide, you'll see the fastest and easiest way to integrate Mongoose and Passport.js for local user authentication."
 ---
 Building an authentication system in Node.js can be challenging, especially for integrating OAuth2.0 and authenticated API-based endpoints.
 Passport.js is great